wolfpaulus/ansible/README.md

 ansible-playbook ./playbooks/docker_all_in.yml
 ```
 ### DCA
 Here is another playbook: _setup_dca.yml_.
-This is a demo app that I install on all the hosts found in the hosts.yml file.
+This is a demo app that I install on some hosts found in the hosts.yml file.
 _DCA_ short for _Dollar Cost Average_ is a Github repo that comes with a pre-built docker image.
 This particular docker image is also a multi-platform image, built for the amd64 and arm64/v8 platforms.
 I.e., it can easly be deployed on "standard" X86 and Raspberry Pi 5 hardware.

 ```shell